Saturday, April 29, 2023

 8410/Frontenac

 Refurbished (interior), released by Rail GD July, 2022.
 Some of the refurbishing work is also now being done in-house by VIA.
 Frontenac deadheaded west with 8101 on VIA No 63 on November 17, 2022 (below - image courtesy Railstream, LLC), before trailing the tail-end buffer car on VIA No 1 on November 20.
-Interestingly, Frontenac rested in the West, at Vancouver from February until mid-August, 2023!
+Interestingly, Frontenac rested in the West, at Vancouver from February until August, 2023 and again from October, 2023 to March, 2024!

 In service.